LucasDSL/Scientific_Computing_py/README.md

 replaced by the number of the chapter of the course and the book <a href='https://www.py4e.com/book'>'Python for everybody'</a>, the exercise 'NUMBER' part is replaced by the number of the exercise itself within the chapter.
 </p>
-<p>PS: Some activities not start at number 1 because some of the exercises within the book are objective questions and not code per se.</p>
+<p>PS: Foldes do not start at number 1 because some of the exercises within the book are objective questions and not code per se.</p>